Bryan Magee: Early life

 At Oxford, Magee had mixed with poets as well as politicians and in 1951 published a volume of verse through the Fortune Press.
 The publisher did not pay its writers and expected them to buy a certain number of copies themselves – a similar deal had been struck with such writers as Dylan Thomas and Philip Larkin for their first anthologies.
-The slim volume was dedicated to the memory of Richard Wagner, with a quote from Rilke's Duino Elegies: ... das Schöne ist nichts als des Schrecklichen Anfang, den wir noch grade ertragen ("... beauty is nothing but the beginning of terror, that we are still able to bear").
+The slim volume was dedicated to the memory of Richard Wagner, with a quote from Rilke's Duino Elegies: ("... beauty is nothing but the beginning of terror, that we are still able to bear").
 Magee said later: "I'm rather ashamed of the poems now, although I have written poems since which I haven't published, which I secretly think are rather good.
 It has always been a dimension of what I do."
-(Later he would also publish fiction, including a spy novel To Live in Danger in 1960 and then a long work Facing Death.
-The latter, initially composed in the 1960s but not published until 1977, would be shortlisted for an award by The Yorkshire Post).
+Later he also wrote fiction, including a spy novel To Live in Danger in 1960 and then a long work Facing Death.
+The latter, initially composed in the 1960s but not published until 1977, was shortlisted for an award by The Yorkshire Post.

-In 1955 he began a year studying philosophy at Yale University on a postgraduate fellowship.
+In 1955, he began a year studying philosophy at Yale University on a postgraduate fellowship.
 He had expected to hate America but found that he loved it.
 His deep admiration of the country's equality of opportunity was expressed in a swift series of books, Go West, Young Man (1958), The New Radicalism (1963) and The Democratic Revolution (1964).
+He taught philosophy at Balliol College, Oxford for a period but was not enamoured of the analytic philosophy then in vogue there.